 So, how do you control the noise that travels from the outside through windows and doors for example?
 The simplest and most cost-effective way to soundproof a home theater room is by installing soundproof acoustical curtains.

-Apart from using acoustic panels, these special soundproof curtains are the easiest and least expensive solution to reducing unwanted noises like reverberations and echoes as well as reduce interference from outside noise.
+Apart from using acoustic panels, these special soundproof curtains are the easiest and least expensive solution to reducing unwanted noises like reverberations and echoes as well as reducing interference from outside noise.

 Will Soundproof Curtains Really Work For Your Home Theater?